NetComposer/nksip/doc/plugins/registrar.md

     [nksip:uri()].
 ```

-Finds the registered contacts for this SipApp and _AOR_ or _Uri_, for example
+Finds the registered contacts for this Service and _AOR_ or _Uri_, for example
 ```nksip_registrar:find(my_app, "sip:user@domain")``` or
 ```nksip_registrar:find("my_other_app", {sip, <<"user">>, <<"domain">>})```